 If you're ready to take your career to the next level, then I offer a variety of event planning courses that are designed to help you not only learn how to plan events, but also to help you get the job of your dreams.
 If you're not quite ready, I encourage you to sign up for my free four-part video series, Three Steps to Become an Event Planner.
 This video training series addresses all of the major questions people have when looking to become an event planner, and also outlines the things you are doing wrong when looking for event jobs.

 But if you're ready to begin, you can get started in as little as five minutes.
-Please click on the image below or click here to learn more about the event planning courses that will help you catapult your career more quickly than you ever thought possible!
+Please click here to learn more about the event planning courses that will help you catapult your career more quickly than you ever thought possible!

 So if you feel that you know enough about event planning to start looking for event jobs, or if you want to learn more about what it takes to land a job, please click on the links below: